utdata/icj-class/css/css-class.md

 ### Add the article styles

-- Now, in `recipe.css`, add the following styles:
+- Now, in `styles.css`, add the following styles:

 > I encourage you to type as much of the code as you can so you understand how the code editor can help you write in the styles.
 When you get behind, then copy 'n' paste.